Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/revoking-document.md

 <!-- TBD v3 document sample when that releases -->

-- Note that the `<DEPLOYED_DOCUMENT_STORE_LOCATION>` is your `documentStore` location, it must be **deployed** on the Ethereum block chain (for now.
+- The `<DEPLOYED_DOCUMENT_STORE_LOCATION>` is your `documentStore` location.
+It must be **deployed** on the Ethereum block chain (for now.
 Further implementations will relax this requirement, so that DID documents will truly be gasless).
-- Wrap your document, sign it, and append the signature to the document (follow the tutorial)
+- Wrap your document, sign it, and append the signature to the document (following the tutorial).

 ### Revoking a document

-- Once you have fulfilled the prerequisites, you will have a document that can be revoked on a deployed `documentStore`.
+Once you have fulfilled the prerequisites, you will have a document that can be revoked on a deployed `documentStore`.

-- Simply invoke the command to revoke a document from the Ethereum flow (use the CLI):
+To revoke a document from the Ethereum flow using the CLI, replace the variables below and run the command:

-    **Note:** Before running the command, replace the variables with the actual names to fit your case.

 ```bash
 open-attestation document-store revoke --address <DOCUMENT_STORE_LOCATION> --hash <HASH_OF_DOC(S)>  --network <NETWORK> --encrypted-wallet-path <PATH_OF_WALLET>
 ```

->**Note:**
-> * In the current version of OA framework, you still have to pay for at least 1 transaction to deploy a `documentStore` using the DID method.
-> * Because the revocation mapping in the `documentStore` is separate from the issued mapping, you can revoke the document using the `documentStore`, even if you haven't issued any document from it.
+In the example above, because the revocation mapping in the `documentStore` is separate from the issued mapping, you can revoke the document using the `documentStore`, even if you haven't issued any document from it.

 ## Revoking using OCSP
 You can also revoke a document using your own Online Certificate Status Protocol (OCSP) responder.
 In short, an OCSP responder is a service that will respond with the revocation status of a certificate and the reason it is revoked.